9dots/9dots.io-pages/OevYoBW.md

 6. For this unit, all of the images will have a source that is a link to a picture on the internet.

-7. For their second element, students will create an **image** that has a source of "http://www.example.com/firstimage.png".
+7. For their second element, students create an **image** that has a source of "http://www.example.com/firstimage.png".
 Take students through the steps again but with an additional step for writing the source:
 	1. What kind of element is required?
     2. What is the tag for that element?
     3. What is the source?